dorabella848/MemoryAllocator/README.md

 # MemoryAllocator
-This document describes the design of the C++ Dynamic Memory Allocator.
+This document describes the design of the C++ Memory Allocator.
 It is compliant with, but not dependent on STL.

 This document is aimed at the following audiences:
  * software engineers